WiFi Signal Strength: Get the Best Out of Your Device.

 - Walls or obstacles the signal has to pass through

-What Can Cause Bad Signal Strength?
+What Can Cause Bad WiFi Signal Strength?

 Routers also thrive in open environments.
 Placing them in corners, surrounded by objects and ornaments, within cabinets or next to other electronic devices will impair their signal strength.
 The more objects the signal has to navigate around/through, the weaker its signal can get.